victorl2/investment-analyser/README.md

 Scrappe and analyse investment data from various sources on the web

 ## Configuration
-You need to setup the required variable in a `.env` at the root of the project.
+You need to setup the required variables in a `.env` at the root of the project.

-it should contain a coma separated list for sources
+It should contain a coma separated list for sources
 ```
 sources="http://source1.com,http://source2.com"
 ```